picosonic/js13k-2021-mobile/README.md

 - [ ] More animations and special effects
 - [ ] Sound effects and music track
 - [ ] Dripping splats
-- [ ] Invetigate WebGL instead of canvas
+- [ ] Investigate WebGL instead of canvas

 # Attribution of assets